TUTORIAL: Advanced Building

 To build this, find and spawn the following objects:

 Make the palm trees smaller (scale 0.1 should do the trick) and rotate the objects to make the hammock more or less like in the picture above.
 When your creation is ready, it's time to group them.
 There are several ways to add objects to a group.
 The important thing to know is that a group always has a main object.
-When you manipulate the object or spawn a new copy, the main object will always be used.
+When you manipulate the group or spawn a new copy, the main object will always be used as a point of reference.
 When selecting the group later on, we'll need to approach this main object.
 In the case of the hammock, we'll settle on making the hammock itself the main object.

 To group things to the main object, we can select the -other- objects and either use the [Group] link of the main object for each of them, or we can use